piotrmurach/tty-markdown/README.md

 ### 2.4 `:symbols`

-By default formatting will include various Unicode symbols.
-You can switch to an included ASCII set and/or override individually with the `:symbols` key:
+By default, formatted output includes various Unicode symbols.
+Use the `:symbols` keyword to switch to an ASCII set and/or override individual symbols.

 ```ruby
 TTY::Markdown.parse(markdown_string, symbols: :ascii)